 Foundation for Excellence Staff

 The City employs five full time positions to manage the governance of the foundation and administer its programs in collaboration with department staff and community partners.
-These positions includes Deputy City Manager Laura Lam, Foundation for Excellence Manager Steve Brown, Youth Development Coordinator Chad Wendt, Neighborhood Activator Katie Reilly, Shared Prosperity Coordinator Kevin Ford, and a Grants Specialist position.
+These positions includes Deputy City Manager Laura Lam, Foundation for Excellence Manager Steve Brown, Youth Development Coordinator Chad Wendt, Neighborhood Activator Dan Baisden, Shared Prosperity Coordinator Kevin Ford, and Grants Specialist Kerry Lyn Williams.